thunderbird89/esf/stories/story-knock-knock.md

 > "Chief Webb, this is Station Command.
 Status update?"

-> "Commander, we're working miracles out here, but they're messy miracles. *Sentinel* will be mobile but compromised. *Gallipoli* will have weapons but we had to cannibalize *Cardigan*'s fire control to make it work. *Cardigan* will have shields but they're jury-rigged civilian units, and her gunners will be firing manually—eyeballing shots against moving targets."
+> "Commander, we're working miracles out here, but they're messy miracles. *Sentinel* will be mobile but compromised. *Gallipoli* will have weapons but we had to cannibalize *Cardigan*'s fire control to make it work. *Cardigan* will have shields but they're jury-rigged civilian units, and her gunners will be firing manually - eyeballing shots against moving targets."

 > "What's your confidence level?"